MaximeArn/flutterFire_auth_test/README.md

 <br>
 <br>

-### Delete Account
+### **Delete Account**

 <br>
 <br>

 To delete a user's account we must use the `delete` method on the `currentUser` that represents the connected user.
 Since this feature is security sensitive it require a recent log from the user.
+To handle this error we can catch the error and test its code.

 ```dart
 void deleteAccount() async {